Monitoring the Performance of Database Indexes with dbWatch

 To monitor the performance of your database indexes using dbWatch, you can utilize a couple of methods outlined below:

-• dbWatch allows you to see your database growth rates.
-For that, dbWatch has two specific jobs letting you see the aggregated and detailed growth rates of your databases regardless of the platform you use.
-Here’s how the aggregated growth rates look like:
+• dbWatch allows you to see your database growth rates through specific jobs.
+These jobs show aggregated and detailed growth rates for your databases.

 Here’s how the detailed growth rates look like:

 Detailed growth rates show a chart detailing the growth rate for the most extensive databases on the server.
-Both of the jobs also display dates letting you observe how your database grew over time.
+These jobs also display dates, letting you observe how your database grew over time.

 If your indexes’ size is very small, it might be time to look into a different optimization method.
 On the other hand, if the size of your indexes is a bit bigger, indexes can become the primary reason your queries run efficiently.
 It all depends on the index – indexes are critical for good performance, but people often misunderstand them, so indexing can cause more hassle than it’s worth too.
 To get the best out of the indexes that are in use in your database management system, you can also utilize the InnoDB buffer pool checking job or the MyISAM key buffer checking job – these jobs can give you an excellent indication of the buffer pool utilization in InnoDB or the key buffer utilization in MyISAM.